click for accessibility tool

 If you have any queries relating to SEGRO Logistics Park Radlett you should contact SEGRO directly via the enquiry form.
 We have a dedicated public liaison officer who will endeavour to respond to your query within 72 hours.

 We are adopting a community first approach, which means that we want our neighbours to be aware of what we are doing before we start doing it.
+We will be communicating directly with immediate neighbours about specific works that are close to their property or may be disruptive to their daily lives.

-We anticipate that this website will be a key source of information for local people and we are committed to keeping it up to date throughout the delivery of the project.
+We anticipate that this website will be a key source of information for local people, and we are committed to keeping it up to date throughout the delivery of the project.

 The creation of a development such as SEGRO Logistics Park Radlett is a significant and complex undertaking, and while we will take every practical step to minimise disruption we understand that our neighbours may still have some concerns.